Evaluating approximate asymptotic distributions for fast neutrino flavor conversions in a periodic 1D box: Results

 \subsection{Two representative conditions}

 To illustrate some general behaviors of those prescriptions, we show in Fig.~\ref{fig:comparison} the angular distributions and asymptotic survival probabilities $P_{ee}(v_z)$ for two representative conditions obtained with simulations as well as those from the analytical prescriptions.
-For $P_{ee}(v_z)$, all eight different prescriptions are shown in the plots while for the angular distribution, we only show analytical results derived using the box-like [Eq.~\eqref{eq:express_box}, quadratic, [Eq.~\eqref{eq:express_quadratic}], and the power-1/2 of Eq.~\eqref{eq:express_continuous}.
-The first typical condition represents a system dominated by electron neutrinos with $(I_{\bar\nu},F_\nu,F_{\bar\nu})\approx(0.87,0.47,0.65)$ while the second one is dominated by antineutrinos with $(I_{\bar\nu},F_\nu,F_{\bar\nu})\approx(1.27,0.79,0.86)$.\footnote{Those two conditions are provided as ID 58 and 32, respectively, in the dataset \cite{dataset_fast_asymptotic}.} Panels (a)-(c) [(d)-(f)] show results obtained in the $\nu_e$ ($\bar\nu_e$) dominant condition with the initial angular distributions $g_\nu$ and $g_{\bar\nu}$ parametrized by the Gaussian-type distribution.
-For the $\nu_e$ dominant case, we also show in Panels (g)-(i) results obtained with $g_\nu$ and $g_{\bar\nu}$ parametrized by the maximum-entropy distribution.
+For $P_{ee}(v_z)$, all eight different prescriptions are shown in the plots while for the angular distribution, we only show analytical results derived using the boxlike [Eq.~\eqref{eq:express_box}], quadratic, [Eq.~\eqref{eq:express_quadratic}], and the power-1/2 of Eq.~\eqref{eq:express_continuous}.
+The first typical condition represents a system dominated by electron neutrinos with $(I_{\bar\nu},F_\nu,F_{\bar\nu})\approx(0.87,0.47,0.65)$ while the second one is dominated by antineutrinos with $(I_{\bar\nu},F_\nu,F_{\bar\nu})\approx(1.27,0.79,0.86)$.\footnote{Those two conditions are provided as ID 58 and 32, respectively, in the dataset \cite{dataset_fast_asymptotic}.} Figures~\ref{fig:comparison}(a)--\ref{fig:comparison}(c) [\ref{fig:comparison}(d)--\ref{fig:comparison}(f)] show results obtained in the $\nu_e$ ($\bar\nu_e$)-dominant condition with the initial angular distributions $g_\nu$ and $g_{\bar\nu}$ parametrized by the Gaussian-type distribution.
+Because the chosen parameter in the $\bar\nu_e$-dominant condition indicates more forward-peaked distributions than that in the $\nu_e$-dominant condition, we only show the $v_z$ range from 0 to 1 in Figs.~\ref{fig:comparison}(d)--\ref{fig:comparison}(f).
+For the $\nu_e$-dominant case, we also show in Figs.~\ref{fig:comparison}(g)--\ref{fig:comparison}(i) results obtained with $g_\nu$ and $g_{\bar\nu}$ parametrized by the maximum-entropy distribution.